debugg-me/chuck-norris-jokes/README.md

 $ npm test
 ```

-Or ig you prefer Yarn:
+Or if you prefer Yarn:
 ```bash
 $ yarn test
 ```

 ### Feedback, Issues, Pull Requests
 If you have feedback about this problem, or have found a problem in this excercise, head over there and create an issue.
-Members of the rust track team are happy to help!
+We are always happy to help!

-If you want to know more about Exercism, take a look at the contribution guide.